jnixy/agency-level-fatal-OIS/README.md

 # agency-level-fatal-OIS

+## 1.4.2025 Update

+I've added the `wapo_historical_merge` folder, which includes `ori_codes.csv` and `merge_script.R`.
+This will merge the data I've collected with WAPO's [Fatal Force](https://github.com/washingtonpost/data-police-shootings) data, and reshape into agency-year format (i.e., where each agency has a row for every year from 1970 to the present year).
+Read more about it in this [blog post](https://jnix.netlify.app/post/post27-historical-ois-update/).

+At the time of this update, the merged dataset will include at least some years of data for **~3200 agencies** (albeit mostly from 2015 to present).

+## Background

 I'm building a database of fatal officer-involved shootings at the agency-year level, going back in time as far as possible.
 [This recent article in *The Lancet*](https://t.co/zDLTHrysAv) suggests police are killing more people today than they did in the 1980s, but [I remain skeptical](https://twitter.com/jnixy/status/1635677916762886149).
 Thus, I'm trying to compile annual counts of people shot and killed by on-duty officers for as many agencies as I can.

 ...So far, I've got at least a few years of data for **417** agencies.